-This vegetable-only pizza features roasted red onions, garlic and artichokes, slow-roasted cherry tomatoes, goat cheese and mozzarella, and is finished with a drizzle of balsamic and a sprinkling of fresh arugula.
+This vegetable pizza features roasted red onions, garlic and artichokes, slow-roasted cherry tomatoes, goat cheese and mozzarella, and is finished with a drizzle of balsamic and a sprinkling of fresh arugula.
 All my favourite tastes on one pizza!

 Don’t be afraid of the onions.
 Once they’re roasted, they are lovely and sweet, so load them on.
 You don’t need a ton of cheese on this pizza though, just a handful of mozzarella and a scattering of goat cheese crumbles will do.
 I know it doesn’t look like a lot of toppings here, but trust me, there is a ton of flavour going on.

-Get the Recipe: Roasted Vegetable Pizza with Goat Cheese and Balsamic
+Get the Recipe: Roasted Vegetable Pizza

 Ingredients

-- 1 lb Pizza dough, store-bought or home made (or see below for recipe suggestion)
+- 1 lb Pizza dough, store-bought or home made

-- 15 oz Pizza sauce, store-bought or home made (see below for recipe suggestion)
+- 15 oz Pizza sauce, store-bought or home made

-- 1 can artichoke quarters
+- 1 can artichoke quarters, drained

 - 1 large red onion, sliced about 1/4-inch thick (across the equator), and separated into rings

-- 2 cloves garlic, whole
+- 2 cloves garlic, left whole

 - Olive oil